As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 When your filter is clogged, the MAF sensor can get thrown out of wack, causing a rough idle as this affects the fuel/air ratio.
 It can also allow debris to enter the intake pipe and damage your MAF sensor.

-Clean Your Dirty Fuel Injectors
+Step 3: Clean Your Fuel Injectors

 Remove and inspect the fuel injectors.
 If they’re dirty, then clean them.